KyleNeece/KyleNeece.github.io/content/DND/DND Multiverse Campaign/Lore/NPC Characters/Heroes/NPC Peacekeepers/Lore Entries/Azriel Darkstar.md

 ###### Adolescence
 When Azriel was just a kid, his parents died at the hands of Lady Pain.
 They were very good friends with [[Will Felwinter]] and as such Will Felwinter took him into his care.
 Azriel grew up alongside Jackson, and the two were brothers to each other.
 When Azriel was old enough to move out, Will made sure that Azriel was well taken care of and watched, providing him the resources he needed to be successful.
 With the opening of the peacekeeper academy, Azriel was enrolled with Jackson.
 ###### Twin Prodigies Arc
-[[Jackson Felwinter]] and Azriel on the way to the academy intervened in a minor threat, with a few gangs causing trouble.
+[[(WORK IN PROGRESS) Jackson Felwinter]] and Azriel on the way to the academy intervened in a minor threat, with a few gangs causing trouble.
 Despite their young age, Azriel and Jackson defeated them effortlessly, after which they went to the academy.
 Azriel was also considered a prodigy as much as Jackson was, with the problem that others would gossip and look at Azriel like he was some sort of monster.
 Despite it all, Jackson still continued to hang around him and be his friend, which confused many of the students.
 During the house selection ceremony, Azriel was the first peacekeeper ever to cause a stall in the selection, as they were unable to put him into a house that would best fit due to being well rounded.
 As a result, they decided to put him into House Catalyst.
 ###### House Tournament Arc
 During the House Tournament Arc, everyone was eager to see Azriel's power on display, as close to no one has seen a runekeeper in actual action
 Azriel finished very high in the Social Networking challenge as well, essentially indimidating he way through